-A more fully matured sense of contingency only comes, of course, much later in the history of philosophy, most obviously in the writings of Michel Foucault on the human sciences.
+A more fully matured sense of contingency only comes much later in the history of philosophy, most obviously in the writings of Michel Foucault on the human sciences.
 But let me focus on two later figures, namely, Edmund Husserl (1970) and Martin Heidegger (1977), in their respective ‘later’ periods.
 In writings like Crisis of the European Sciences and The Question concerning Technology, one finds a set of claims about the contingencies of, respectively, ‘post-Galilean science’ and the distinctive ‘way of revealing’ the world—which Heidegger dubs ‘technology’—that underlies modern science.
-These claims are complex and need careful and critical exegesis, but they share two crucial features: first, they explicitly emphasise the deep contingency of (certain features of) the modern sciences—its supporting ‘life-world’ (Lebenswelt), for instance, or ‘way of revealing’—and, second, they use this sense of contingency to reflect philosophically on the epistemological status and cultural authority of those sciences.
+These claims are complex and need careful and critical exegesis, but they share two crucial features.
+First, they explicitly emphasise the deep contingency of (certain features of) the modern sciences, such as its supporting ‘life-world’ (Lebenswelt) or ‘way of revealing’ the world.
+Second, they use this sense of contingency to reflect philosophically on the epistemological status and cultural authority of those sciences.

 Although there is some discussion of Heidegger and Husserl in this volume—in chapters eleven and twelve, respectively—this is of their remarks on mathematics and psychology specifically, rather than deep contingency more generally.
-So far, the only writer to develop a contingentist position using their ideas is David E. Cooper (2002, ch.8) and a useful job for future scholars would be to explore the potential contributions of Heidegger and Husserl’s later works to the contingency debate (see Hyder and Rheinberger 2010 and Glazebrook 2012, respectively).
+So far, the only writer to develop a contingentist position using their ideas is David E. Cooper (2002, ch.8).
+A useful job for future scholars would be to explore the potential contributions of Heidegger and Husserl’s later works to the contingency debate.
+(A good starting place would be Hyder and Rheinberger 2010 and Glazebrook 2012, respectively).

 The second place to look for philosophical reflection on the contingency of science is within the broad and rich area of feminist and postcolonial science studies.
 Questions about contingency are often motivated not only by curiosity about how else things might have been, but also a more urgent sense that the way things are currently is problematic and in need of reform.
-The opening sentence of Evelyn Fox Keller and Helen Longino’s collection, Feminism and Science, is that the ‘natural sciences have assumed a position of unparalleled authority in twentieth-century Western intellectual life’ (1996, 1).
+The opening sentence of Evelyn Fox Keller and Helen Longino’s collection, Feminism and Science, is that the ‘natural sciences have assumed a position of unparalleled authority in twentieth-century Western intellectual life’ (Fox Keller and Longino 1996, p.1).
 But those sciences (in the forms we have inherited them) might not have assumed that authority (in the ways that they have) and certain of our philosophies of science (as they have developed) may have disguised this fact from us (see Potter, 2006, Introduction).
-Taken together, a sense of the contingency of our ways of organising, practising, and understanding science may be one among others – and demonstrably not good ways for a variety of ethical and epistemic reasons.
+Taken together, a sense of the contingency of our ways of organising, practising, and understanding science are but one set among possible others.
+Moreover, the ways we have inherited are demonstrably not good ways for a variety of ethical and epistemic reasons.